-Since 1992, the Foundation has made grants totaling nearly $75 million in support of the development of Asynchronous Learning Networks (ALNs).
-These networks provide remote access to high-quality higher education and training—anytime and anyplace—by providing access to instructors, classmates, syllabi, readings, and other educational resources via the Internet.
+Starting in 1992 and ending in 2009, the Foundation made grants totaling nearly $75 million in support of the development of Asynchronous Learning Networks (ALNs).
+These networks provided remote access to high-quality higher education and training—anytime and anyplace—by providing access to instructors, classmates, syllabi, readings, and other educational resources via the Internet.